 She proposed five key areas where content was falling down.

-Lauren theorised that to navigate around these stumbling blocks, companies needed to focus their planning stage on four key target areas (see the image below for further detail):
+Lauren theorised that to navigate around these stumbling blocks, companies needed to focus their planning stage on four key target areas:

 She then proposed five common driving factors for content success: